I’m not sure why anybody would argue with this statement, but people do.

 That’s why when I’ve been doing well, I haven’t put all my energy into working and getting off my benefits – I’ve been deeply aware that even if I could earn the money my benefits currently pay me, replacing my insurance would be a much more difficult feat.

 Would I immediately start earning a huge amount of money?
 No, that’s not how business works, but it would encourage me(and many others) to think more about working, earning income, and feeling comfortable in finding a full balance between managing my condition and earning income.
+It also would save mental energy, as currently, we have income ceilings to consider as well as minimal income levels to make our businesses viable.

 On the racial front, universal healthcare would allow all people the opportunity to get wellness checks and regular testing without fear of the bill sinking them into poverty and would help take the financial aspect of the fears out of the equation.